Lowest Mortgage Rate in Canada. Starting from 1.99%

 Is it easy to remortgage without a broker?

 Remortgaging yourself at renewal is a bit like DIY home improvements.
-It may seem doable, but the work could end up costing you hours and money if you miss a lender with a better deal, or cost more later if you overlook certain details.
+It may seem doable, but the work could end up costing you hours and cash if you miss a lender offering increased savings or overlook certain details.

-If you want to go it alone, you'll need time and patience to compare deals, chase lender sales reps, and deal with the paperwork and process, plus watch out for unintended hits to your credit score from multiple lender inquiries.
+Ever tried to get a hold of your bank rep?
+You'll need time and patience to compare deals, chase reps, and deal with the paperwork and process, plus watch out for unintended hits to your credit score from multiple lender inquiries.

 How does a mortgage broker get better rates?